The Dangers Of Drinking Everclear

 While many people recover from an alcohol overdose, others do not.
 In the worst-case scenario a person could choke and suffocate on their vomit or slip into a coma and die.

 Certain information can help the first responders to provide better care.
-When calling, if known, have on hand:
+When calling 911, have as much of the following information ready:

 - the person’s age and weight